rocktimsaikia/til/cli/how-to-connect-to-remote-server-via-ssh.md

-Here is how you connect to a remote server via SSH.
+# How you connect to a remote server via SSH?

 ```
 ssh <username>@<hostname> -p <port>